Big Bell Temple

-The Big Bell Temple, or Da Zhong Temple (大钟寺 (大鐘寺, Dàzhōng Sì)), originally known as Jue Sheng Temple (觉生寺 (覺生寺, Juéshēng Sì)), is a Buddhist temple located on North 3rd Road in Beijing, China.
+The Big Bell Temple, or Dazhong Temple (大钟寺 (大鐘寺, Dàzhōng Sì)), originally known as Juesheng Temple (觉生寺 (覺生寺, Juéshēng Sì)), is a Buddhist temple located on the North 3rd Ring Road in Haidian District, Beijing, China.

 The Big Bell Temple was built in 1733 during the reign of the Yongzheng Emperor of the Qing dynasty (1644-1911).
-The temple's name came after the famous "Yongle" Big Bell that is housed inside the temple, which was cast during the reign of the Yongle Emperor (1403-1424) of the Ming dynasty (1368-1644).
+The temple's name came after the famous "Yongle Big Bell" that is housed inside the temple, which was cast during the reign of the Yongle Emperor (1403-1424) of the Ming dynasty (1368-1644).
 According to a test by the Chinese Academy of Sciences, the Yongle Big Bell's sound could reaches up to 120 decibels and can be heard 50 kilometers away from the temple in the depth of night.
 Many music experts, including some from the Chinese Acoustics Institute have found its tone pure, deep and melodious with a sprightly rhythm.
 Its frequency ranges from 22 to 800 hertz.